Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 J-1 visa holders are subjected to the Foreign Residency Requirement.
 This means the applicant would have to return to his/her country for two years once the J-1 visa has expired.
 The U.S. government wants J-1 visa holders to use their newly acquired skills and knowledge to contribute to the development of their home countries.
 However, this requirement can be waived if the home country presence will cause hardship for your spouse or child who is a U.S. citizen or lawful permanent resident.

-Common factors taken into consideration which may constitute exceptional hardship include:
+Common factors taken into consideration that may constitute exceptional hardship include: